geeksilva97/amnesia-db-ruby/README.md

 # AmnesiaDB

 AmnesiaDB is a simple key/value storage engine developed with a single purpose: studying internal aspects of a database.
-It's supposed to be an LSM-Tree with some specific structures being implemented using B+-Trees.
+It's supposed to be an LSM-Tree with some specific types being implemented using B+-Trees.

 ## Features